fedeizzo/file-analyzer/src/manager/README.md

 #### Spawn process
 By default a manger spawns four worker.
 The spawn process consists in:

-1. creates two pipes (one for read, another for write)
+1. create two pipes (one for read, another for write)
 2. set pipes as non blocking
 3. fork a child
 4. override child's standard input and output